 Do Jews Believe In Jesus?

-While there were some Jews who believed in Jesus during his lifetime, the vast majority did not accept Him as the Jewish Messiah.
-They reject the Christian idea of the divine sonship of Christ.
+Although there were Jews who adhered to Jesus during his time, the overwhelming majority did not recognize him as the Jewish Messiah.
+They firmly reject the Christian idea of Christ’s divine sonship.
 The early followers of Jesus were mostly non-Jewish, and the development of Christianity as a separate religion from Judaism occurred after Jesus’ death.

 What Do Jews Believe About Jesus?